dojo/docs/dojox/widget/TitleGroup.rst

 :since: 1.6.0
 :author: dante

-A container widget which delegates a connection between children `TitlePanes <dijit/TitlePane>`_.
-Behaves similarly to an `AccordionContainer <dijit/layout/AccordionContainer>`_ though has a variable overall height and does not "dock" to other layout widgets, such as a `BorderContainer <dijit/layout/BorderContainer>`_.
+A container widget which delegates a connection between children :ref:`TitlePanes <dijit/TitlePane>`.
+Behaves similarly to an :ref:`AccordionContainer <dijit/layout/AccordionContainer>` though has a variable overall height and does not "dock" to other layout widgets, such as a :ref:`BorderContainer <dijit/layout/BorderContainer>`.

 Examples
 ========